dotnet/AspNetCore.Docs/aspnet/fundamentals/routing.rst

     - Steve
     - Used to enforce that a non-parameter value is present during during URL generation.

 .. warning:: Route constraints that verify the URL can be converted to a CLR type (such as ``int`` or ``DateTime``) always use the invariant culture - they assume the URL is non-localizable.
+The framework-provided route constraints do not modify the values stored in route values.
+All route values parsed from the URL will be stored as strings.
+For example, the `Float route constraint <https://github.com/aspnet/Routing/blob/1.0.0/src/Microsoft.AspNetCore.Routing/Constraints/FloatRouteConstraint.cs#L44-L60>`__ will attempt to convert the route value to a float, but the converted value is used only to verify it can be converted to a float.

 .. tip:: To constrain a parameter to a known set of possible values, you can use a regular expression ( for example ``{action:regex(list|get|create)}``.
 This would only match the ``action`` route value to ``list``, ``get``, or ``create``.
 If passed into the constraints dictionary, the string "list|get|create" would be equivalent.
 Constraints that are passed in the constraints dictionary (not inline within a template) that don't match one of the known constraints are also treated as regular expressions.